MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-faq.md

 ### Using PowerShell

-Some of the procedures in this section require Windows PowerShell scripts. if you're not familiar with PowerShell, we recommend the [PowerShell getting started guide](http://go.microsoft.com/fwlink/p/?LinkID=286814).
+Some of the procedures in this section require Windows PowerShell scripts.
+If you're not familiar with PowerShell, we recommend the [PowerShell getting started guide](http://go.microsoft.com/fwlink/p/?LinkID=286814).
 To run the scripts, first install the latest 64-bit version of the [Azure Active Directory PowerShell for Graph](/powershell/azure/active-directory/).

 ### How do users sign up for Power BI?